 - Study buyer purchase patterns.
 If you combine products that people already buy, you know the bundle will likely appeal to customers.

 - A/B test different product combinations.
 Experiment with different bundles to see which offerings get the best results.
+You’ll find it easier to monitor the sales performance of your deals if you do it on a weekly or monthly basis.

 - Bundle overstock or less popular items with hot sellers at a discounted price.
 This can help you move inventory that is at risk of becoming stale.
 Take a look at your lowest sellers that are still great products.
 But be sure to offer genuine savings.
 Customers will see through it if there is no real value proposition.